CovertLab/covert-scope-jobs/README.md

 # covert-scope-jobs

-tiffix.py extracts metadata and performs shading correction on images
+Run tifconvert.sh.

-tifconvert.sh batch converts tiff files to png files and calls tiffix as a subroutine
+tiffix.py extracts metadata and performs shading correction on images.

-run_pipeline.sh is a placeholder and does nothing
+When you collect a new reference for shading correction, push it to `data/`.